fauna/vscode/README.md

-# VS Code extension for FaunaDB
+# FaunaDB extension for VS Code

-Source code for the VS Code extension for FaunaDB.
+Source code for the FaunaDB extension for VS Code.

 This extension allows users to browse their FaunaDB databases and run [FQL queries](https://docs.fauna.com/fauna/current/api/fql/) from directly inside VS Code.